This recipe for huevos rancheros makes a delicious weekend breakfast or brunch or an any day lunch recipe.

 - strips of red pimento

-Fry, poach eggs or scramble the eggs.
-Pour the sauce over the eggs, allowing 2 eggs per serving.
+- Fry, poach eggs or scramble the eggs.
+You can either pour the sauce over the eggs, allowing 2 eggs per serving or serve the eggs on a bed of sauce as in the image.
+Either way is fabulous.

 - Serving suggestion: Make tortilla bowls by frying small tortillas around a metal ladle and put sauce in the tortilla shell bowl.
 Place 1 cooked egg in each shell if you are using a small tortilla or two if using a larger one and top with a bit more sauce.